MACULAR HOLE

-Macular hole commonly affects people over the age of 55 and most often occurs in women.
+It commonly affects people over the age of 55 and most often occurs in women.
 The vast majority of cases develop spontaneously without an obvious cause.
 For this reason, there is currently no effective way to prevent their formation and development.
-If a macular hole develops in one eye, there is a 5% to 15% risk of one developing in the other eye.Symptoms

 The most common symptom of macular hole is a gradual decline in the central (straight-ahead) vision of the affected eye.
-This can occur as:• Blurring
+This can occur as:

 • Distortion (straight lines appearing wavy)